Frequently Asked Questions

 Our existing partnerships have proven that development projects in the New Albany International Business Park are a net positive economically for the impacted school district as a result of the development.
 Because the property tax abatement only covers buildings, there are still new property tax revenues flowing into schools; and our income tax sharing agreements any time a property tax abatement is in effect for a project provide even more new revenues to our partners.
 This is the sort of economic development support to partners in the business park that allowed our site to get selected over approximately 40 other choices throughout the United States.

-There are many other elements of this project where the details still need to be ironed out, and many of the infrastructure improvements largely depend on state legislative action.
-With that said, the Engage New Albany Strategic Plan and our preparation for this project will ensure that necessary infrastructure is in place for this project.
+While there are some elements of the project that have yet to be finalized, the Engage New Albany Strategic Plan will ensure that necessary infrastructure is in place for this project.

 The City of New Albany has a thoroughfare plan component within its strategic plan.
 The thoroughfare plan is developed in partnership with the Mid-Ohio Regional Planning Commission (MORPC) and is designed to a 30-year horizon.
 The city used this base data and worked with the Ohio Department of Transportation (ODOT) to perform New Albany area traffic modeling.
 The model includes projected growth rates for final land use buildout calculations for the entire business park.